-ARTICLE 21 - Labour Management Committee
+Article 21 - Labour Management Committee

-- 21.01 The employer and the Union shall co-operate in establishing and maintaining a labour management committee whose responsibility it shall be to review and make recommendations regarding any subjects of mutual interest to the employer and the Union including but not limited to: - a.
-Administration of this agreement. - b.
-Apprenticeship and training; to investigate mutually acceptable methods for the involvement of apprentices and /or trainees in the workplace. - 21.02 Such meetings will be called at the end of each POV Production as needed.
+- 21.01 The employer and the Union shall co-operate in establishing and maintaining a labour management committee whose responsibility it shall be to review and make recommendations regarding any subjects of mutual interest to the employer and the Union including but not limited to: - (a) Administration of this agreement. - (b) Apprenticeship and training; to investigate mutually acceptable methods for the involvement of apprentices and /or trainees in the workplace. - 21.02 Such meetings will be called at the end of each POV Production as needed.
 A minimum of one (1) Labour Management Meeting must be called per season. - 21.03 The Committee shall consist of two (2) Union Executive Members, one (1) Department Head Employee, and two (2) members of the Employer's Senior Management. - 21.04 The committee shall meet at a mutually agreed time and place.

-ARTICLE 22 - Hiring Hall
+Article 22 - Hiring Hall

-22.01 When production employees are required by the employer, the employer agrees to contact the Union for dispatch of personnel by the Union.

-- 22.02 If the Union is unable to supply qualified personnel, the employer may obtain help elsewhere.
+- 22.01 When production employees are required by the employer, the employer agrees to contact the Union for dispatch of personnel by the Union. - 22.02 If the Union is unable to supply qualified personnel, the employer may obtain help elsewhere.
 Such persons shall pay Union permit fees as prescribed by the Union from time to time.
 At no time shall the permit fees exceed the dues or deductions set out by the Union's Bylaws.
-Such persons shall register with the Union by filling out a Permittee application. - 22.03 In the case of the Scenic Artist, the Employer shall have sole right to determine qualifications, taking into account the Artistic needs and style of the production. - 22.04 In the case of the Pyrotechnician, the Employer shall have sole right to determine qualifications, taking into account the complexity of the effects, and the safety and security of the company members, staff, and the general public. - 22.05 At the request of the employer, the Union shall provide to the employer a copy of a member's resume. - 22.06 Shop Employees who are working for the Employer shall not accept other calls that overlap or conflict with their duties in the shop, unless agreed to by the Employer and the Union. - 22.07 In the event a seasonal employee refuses work outside the initial annual posting, that position shall be filled by union dispatch.
+Such persons shall register with the Union by filling out a Permittee application. - 22.03 In the case of the Pyrotechnician, the Employer shall have sole right to determine qualifications, taking into account the complexity of the effects, and the safety and security of the company members, staff, and the general public. - 22.04 At the request of the employer, the Union shall provide to the employer a copy of a member's resume. - 22.05 Shop Employees who are working for the Employer shall not accept other calls that overlap or conflict with their duties in the shop, unless agreed to by the Employer and the Union.